versionpress/versionpress/CONTRIBUTING.md

     Actually something like this will be pre-filled automatically for you.

 4. **Core team reviews the PR**.
-Expect feedback – it is uncommon to receive none at all.
+Expect feedback – it is uncommon to receive none – and be open to it.
+The team will happily work with you to make the code contribution great.

     All checkboxes checked means that the PR is OK to merge.